Anti Static Mat, Wrist Strap and Other Tools That Will Help Safeguard Your Computer From Static Electricity

 Much as static electricity gets quite a mention across online forums, it continues to receive lackluster and divided attention in many computer repair shops and homes.
 We treat it cursorily arguing and hiding in the excuse that electrostatic discharge (ESD) failures rarely happen.
 We even cite fault-free years of fiddling inside computers!

-This is wrong and whereas the degree of ESD effects will depend on a number of factors, climatic factors included, its effects on computer assembly and troubleshooting tasks should not be ignored.
+This is wrong.
+Whereas the degree of ESD damage will depend on a number of factors, climate included, its effects on computer assembly should not be ignored.